-"No qualifications documented other than meeting notes from March 2012 where [Mr C]

-stated he was a qualified accountant and member of Chartered Institute of Accountants."
+"No qualifications documented other than meeting notes from March 2012 where David Clark stated he was a qualified accountant and member of Chartered Institute of Accountants."

-I think it likely this post-dates Mr P's application, but it demonstrates that Options didn't know if any of Caledonian's staff had any qualifications to give advice on occupational pension scheme transfers.
+I think this demonstrates that Options didn't know if any of Caledonian's staff had any qualifications to give advice on occupational pension scheme transfers.

 So Options was aware that Caledonian's employees didn't likely have any qualifications to give advice as to pensions.
 And it seems that any steps to ascertain whether any qualifications were held would have revealed they weren't.
-The steps taken in May 2013 where Options belatedly made enquiries of Caledonian, which as outlined above I think it should have actioned much earlier and certainly before accepting Mr P's application, resulted in Options requiring all the transfers to be reviewed by a UK FCA regulated adviser.
+The steps taken in May 2013, where Options belatedly made enquiries of Caledonian, which as outlined above I think it should have actioned much earlier, and certainly before accepting Mr P's application, resulted in Options requiring all the transfers to be reviewed by a UK FCA regulated adviser.